 I am excited about the increasing variety of LED's coming on to the market!
 A new product that looks like a fluorescent tube ceiling fixture actually has LED's and produces the same quality of light at a fraction of the cost of operation.
 As this technology develops, we have a bigger and better chance of reducing our carbon footprint and getting off the grid.

-where guests could relax with snacks and drinks, play bridge or Canasta at a folding table.
+I'm old enough to remember when the living room was THE social gathering place where guests could relax with snacks and drinks, play bridge or Canasta at a folding table.
 It was the place of the TV, that domineering recreational invention that brought us in from playing outside and commanded us to sit and stare at its magic screen.

 Those days are over.
 The living room has become the home theatre area, and the kitchen is now the gathering place, complete with secondary TV, computer, eat in counter, dining table, large stainless steel appliances, granite counter tops, crown moulding, and tile flooring.